-The fiscal manager will maintain and reconcile records of fixed assets, in sufficient detail to meet external requirements.
+The fiscal director will maintain and reconcile records of fixed assets, in sufficient detail to meet external requirements.

-- 1. The fiscal manager will maintain a property and equipment fund that will account for all fixed assets with an acquisition cost of \$5,000 or more per unit and a useful life of more than one year. - 2.
-If a particular funding source requires a more restrictive property policy than stated in this policy, the program officer or executive director must submit those requirements to the fiscal manager and indicate that those procedures must be followed for the particular acquisition.
-The appropriate officer is responsible for obtaining necessary prior written approval from the granting agency for fixed asset purchases when required. - 3.
-The fiscal manager will maintain a record of all fixed assets and will reconcile to the general ledger at least annually.
+- 1. The fiscal director will maintain a property and equipment list that will account for all fixed assets with an acquisition cost of \$5,000 or more per unit and a useful life of more than one year. - 2.
+If a particular funding source requires a more restrictive property policy than stated in this policy, the program director or executive director must submit those requirements to the fiscal director and indicate that those procedures must be followed for the particular acquisition.
+The appropriate officer is responsible for obtaining necessary prior written approval from the granting agency for fixed asset purchases when required.

+- 3. The fiscal director will maintain a record of all fixed assets and will reconcile to the general ledger at least annually.
 This record will contain a description of the asset, date purchased, serial number, and account code indicating which program paid for the asset.
 A copy of this record, along with prior written authorization from the granting agency if applicable, must be attached to the claim form. - 4.
-Ownership documents (deeds, titles, vehicle registration etc.) for property will be maintained by the fiscal manager.
-Furniture, equipment, and vehicles will be marked with Humanities Montana identification tags to facilitate accountability.
-Property will be inventoried at least once every two years and reconciled to the underlying property records and general ledger. - 5.
-The fiscal manager will authorize depreciable lives and depreciation methods for all fixed assets.
-The fiscal manager is responsible for recording depreciation on an annual basis.
+Ownership documents (deeds, titles, vehicle registration etc.) for property will be maintained by the fiscal director. - 5.
+The audit team will authorize depreciable lives and depreciation methods for all fixed assets.
+The fiscal director is responsible for recording depreciation on an annual basis.